Estimating the genotype error probability,

 .

-For example with both packages wgsLR
+For example with both packages wgsLR and

-loaded we can do the following:
+caracas loaded we can do the following:

 library(caracas)